DNN Modularization via Activation-Driven Training

-\textbf{Module replacement:} A special case of module integration from different models is substituting a less accurate module $\mathbf{m}^c_w$ associated with a class $c$ and derived from a weak model $\mathcal{M}_{w}$, with a more accurate module $\mathbf{m}^c_s$ for the same class decomposed from a strong model $\mathcal{M}_{s}$~\cite{pan2022decomposing, imtiaz2023decomposing, cnnsplitter, gradsplitter}. { In this context, the model is considered \textit{strong} if it shows higher accuracy (e.g., a lower false-positive rate) on class $c$ compared to the weak model. } In practice, $\mathcal{M}_{w}$ and $\mathcal{M}_{s}$ may have different architectures.
-Thus, integrating module $\mathbf{m}^c_s$ into the base model $\mathcal{M}_w$ on a per-layer basis, as in sub-task reuse, will require additional efforts to ensure compatibility.
-One approach could be to run $\mathcal{M}_{w}$ and $\mathbf{m}^c_s$ in parallel with a given input, and then replace the output of $\mathcal{M}_w$ for class $c$ with that from $\mathbf{m}^c_s$~\cite{cnnsplitter}.
-However, $\mathcal{M}_w$ and $\mathcal{M}_s$ may be initially trained on different datasets, and potentially share only $c$ as a common class between them.
-Consequently, $\mathcal{M}_{w}$ and $\mathbf{m}^c_s$ may produce outputs of $c$ in significantly different distributions, and using such outputs directly without any calibration could result in sub-optimal accuracy.
+\textbf{Module Replacement} -- A common scenario involving integration of modules derived from different models is substituting a less accurate module $\mathbf{m}^c_w$ associated with a class $c$ and derived from a weak model $\mathcal{M}_{w}$, with a more accurate module $\mathbf{m}^c_s$ for the same class decomposed from a strong model $\mathcal{M}_{s}$~\cite{pan2022decomposing, imtiaz2023decomposing, cnnsplitter, gradsplitter}.
+In this context, the model is considered \textit{strong} if it shows higher accuracy for class $c$.
+In practice, $\mathcal{M}_{w}$ and $\mathcal{M}_{s}$ may have different architectures.
+Thus, integrating module $\mathbf{m}^c_s$ into the base model $\mathcal{M}_w$ on a per-layer basis, as in sub-task reuse, will require additional effort to ensure compatibility.
+One approach may be to run $\mathcal{M}_{w}$ and $\mathbf{m}^c_s$ in parallel with a given input, and then replace the output of $\mathcal{M}_w$ for class $c$ with that from $\mathbf{m}^c_s$~\cite{cnnsplitter}.
+However, $\mathcal{M}_w$ and $\mathcal{M}_s$ may initially be trained on different datasets, and may potentially share only $c$ as a common class.
+Consequently, $\mathcal{M}_{w}$ and $\mathbf{m}^c_s$ may produce outputs (i.e., logits) for their classes in significantly different distributions, and calculating such outputs' probabilities without any calibration may result in sub-optimal accuracy.